nlfox/nlfox.github.io/content/post/SteamDeck VN.md

 https://gist.github.com/XargonWan/cc660daf92c224b7241cbf5a2bf12c47

-It's a bit old so I recommend it to run line by line.
+It's a bit old so I recommend run the command line by line instead of all at once.
 This way in case of issue you won't mess things up.
 After this you can put  `LANG=ja_JP.UTF-8 %command%` to launch configurations.